xarantolus/jsonextract/README.md

 ### Notes
 * While the functions take an `io.Reader` and stream data from it without buffering everything in memory, the underlying JS lexer uses `ioutil.ReadAll`.
 That means that this doesn't work well on files that are larger than memory.
 * When extracting objects from JavaScript files using [`Reader`](https://pkg.go.dev/github.com/xarantolus/jsonextract#Reader), you can end up with many arrays that look like `[0]`, `[1]`, `["i"]`, which is a result of indices being used in the script.
 You have to filter these out yourself.
 * While this package supports most number formats, there are some that don't work because the lexer doesn't support them.
-One of them are underscores in numbers.
-An example is that in JavaScript `2175` can be written as `2_175` or `0x8_7_f`, but that doesn't work here.
+One of those is underscores in numbers.
+An example is that in JavaScript `2175` can be written as `2_175` or `0x8_7_f`, but that doesn't work here (HEX number do however).
 Another example are numbers with a leading zero; they are rejected by the lexer because it's not clear if they should be interpreted as octal or decimal.

 ### Changelog
 * **v1.4.0**: Add [`Objects`](https://pkg.go.dev/github.com/xarantolus/jsonextract#Objects) method for easily decoding smaller subsets of large nested structures